MicrosoftDocs/architecture-center/docs/web-apps/guides/enterprise-app-patterns/modern-web-app/dotnet/guidance-content.md

 - *Deploy Azure services.* Select and deploy the Azure services you need to support the web app service you intended to extract.
 Use the following [Select the right Azure services](#select-the-right-azure-services) section for guidance.

-- *Decouple services.* Define clear interfaces and APIs for the new services to interact with other parts of the system.
+- *Decouple web app service.* Define clear interfaces and APIs for the newly extracted web app services to interact with other parts of the system.
 Design a data management strategy that allows each service to manage its own data while ensuring consistency and integrity.
 For specific implementation strategies and design patterns to use during this extraction process, refer to the [Code guidance](#code-guidance) section.

 - *Use independent storage for decoupled services.* Each decoupled service should have its own data stores to ease versioning and deployment.
 For example, the reference implementation separates the ticket rendering service from the web API and eliminates the need for the service to access the API’s database.
 Instead, the service communicates the URL where ticket images were generated back to the web API via a Service Bus message, and the API persists the path to its database.